-The age-old adage that an apple a day can keep the doctor away may not be far from the truth.
+The age-old adage that an apple a day keeps the doctor away may not be far from the truth.
 A source of fibre, vitamin C, disease-fighting phytochemicals and antioxidants, apples are nutrient powerhouses that don't always get the attention they deserve.

-Apples have a low glycemic index, which means they're digested and absorbed slowly.
-As a result they produce a gradual - rather than sharp - rise in blood sugar and insulin levels.
-Low glycemic diets are linked with a lower risk of type 2 diabetes, a healthier body weight, and protection from breast and colon cancers.
+Apples have a low glycemic index, which means their carbohydrates are digested and absorbed slowly into the bloodstream.
+As a result they produce a gradual - rather than a sharp - rise in blood sugar and insulin levels.
+Low glycemic diets are linked with a lower risk of type 2 diabetes, a healthier body weight and protection from certain cancers.

-Apples are also a surprisingly good source of disease-fighting antioxidants called quercetin, a phytochemical also found in green tea, grapes, tomato, broccoli and green leafy vegetables.
+Apples are also a good source of quercetin, a disease-fighting antioxidant also found in green tea, grapes, onion, broccoli and green leafy vegetables.
 Research suggests that quercetin can help guard against cancer.

 Nutrient information per 1 medium apple (with skin):

-In the early fall, locally grown apples are at their peak including favorites McIntosh and the sweet, crisp Red and Golden Delicious.
+In the early fall, locally grown apples are at their peak including favorites such as McIntosh and the sweet, crisp Red and Golden Delicious.

 Check out our apple chart for apple varieties and their uses.
 We recommend you visit a farmer's market for the best selection of locally grown apples.